Colorado Senior Fishing License: Cost, Eligibility & How to Buy

 Can seniors fish without a license in Colorado?

 In most cases, no. Anglers 16 and older need a valid license.
-Youth aged 15 and under fish for free, and CPW also has an annual Free Fishing Weekend when license and Habitat Stamp rules are waived.
+Youth aged 15 and under fish for free.
+CPW also has an annual Free Fishing Weekend when license and Habitat Stamp rules are waived.

 Are there any age exceptions for the senior license?

 The reduced-price senior annual fishing license is for Colorado residents aged 64 and older.
-CPW also offers special lifetime/assistance licenses (such as disability and some veteran programs) with their own rules.
+CPW also offers special lifetime or assistance licenses, such as disability and some veteran programs.
+Those have their own rules.

 What fishing methods are allowed with the senior license?